JrVerbiest/jrverbiest.github.io/README.md

 ## About

 I have over 20 years of experience in industry and academia, and I hold an MSc and a PhD in engineering.
 Since 2017, I have been actively educating myself to transition my career towards data engineering, data science, and machine learning.
 I work part-time as a researcher at the Biomedical Research Institute and the Rehabilitation Research Center (Reval) at the University of Hasselt.
-Additionally, I am taking a 6-month sabbatical leave to pursue some personal projects.

 <br>